-- 1. The school will be evacuated under one of three circumstances.
-The first is when there is a fire.
-The second is when an all-clear signal has been given to evacuate the school after an earthquake.
-The third is in the case of flooding. - 2.
-The primary external assembly site has been designated as the grassy field behind the school.
-When directed, TIPS staff and students need to proceed to the evacuation center at Kinuta Minami Junior High school (3-13-20 Kamata, Setagaya-ku, 157-0077).
-In severe emergencies, this location may house those who are unable to return home.
-In case of flooding in the area, we will evacuate to the Setagaya Ward Sogo Undojo Gym, 4-6-1 Okura, Setagaya-ku, Tokyo 157-0074. - 3.
-In an evacuation, office staff will be required to take the first aid kit, class rosters, emergency parent contact lists and attendance log sheets.
+- 1. The school will be evacuated under one of two circumstances.
+The first is when there is a fire, and the second is when an all clear has been given to evacuate the school after an earthquake. - 2.
+The primary external assembly site has been designated as the walkway to Rinshi-No-Mori Park.
+The

+- secondary external evacuation site is the BBQ area in Rinshi-No-Mori Park.
+When directed, TIPS staff and students need to proceed to the evacuation center at Koyama-dai Elementary School. - 3.
+As an evacuation is in progress office staff will be required to take the first aid kit, class rosters, emergency parent contact lists and attendance log sheets.
 TIPS Administrators will take their laptops to the external evacuation site. - 4.
-In a drill, the Principal will meet designated floor inspectors near the back exit to make sure the building has been evacuated. - 5.
+In a drill, the Principal will do an inspection of the school to make sure the building has been evacuated. - 5.
 Classroom teachers are to accompany their students to the designated evacuation site and then instruct students to gather with their TAP advisor.
-As staff members evacuate their classroom, they are to pull down the blind.
+As staff evacuates their classroom, they are to pull down the blind.
 Staff not associated with a TAP report to the Office Manager.
 TAP advisors report to the Office Manager either all students accounted for or the names of missing students. - 6.
 The Office Manager will report the status of the attendance to the Principal. - 7.
 If the school initiates a controlled release of students, parents must be contacted before students are allowed to sign out.
-Students will only be released when a school authority has received verbal or email confirmation, or if the parent has come to pick the student up.
+Students will only be released when a school authority has received verbal confirmation, or if the parent has come to pick the student up.
 If necessary, students will be housed either at the school, or in the adjacent area, supervised by school personnel, until their parents can take responsibility for the students.